88-degrees/MarsConstitution/README.md

 ## Article 1: Living Rights

 All lifes are equal and have the same rights.
 Any discrimination on the grounds of their origin, sex or beliefs is prohibited.

+## Article 2: Legislative Power

+Elected representatives in the Mars, whether members of a parliament, assembly, or congress, are there to serve the creatures.